radicle-dev/radicle.xyz/_posts/2025-08-14-jujutsu-with-radicle.md

 `z6MkireRatUThvd3qzfKht1S44wpm4FEWSSa4PRMTSQZ3voM` is my Node ID, and identifies my machine which makes sure that when I push, my references get stored under that [namespace][rip-storage-namespace].
-Then when have the usual upstream branch setup for `master` for the `rad` remote – you may be familiar with this Git config entry when you have your `origin` set up for another Git forge.
+Finally, we have the usual upstream branch setup, for `master`, and the `rad` remote – you may be familiar with this Git config entry when you have your `origin` set up for another Git forge.

-There's one last piece of the puzzle in config that is an alias for easily creating a Radicle [patch][guide-user-patch].
+There's one last puzzle piece in the configuration — an alias that simplifies creating a Radicle [patch][guide-user-patch].

 ```ini